Dušan Knežević (war criminal)

-Knežević was indicted by the International Criminal Tribunal for the former Yugoslavia (ICTY) in February 1995, constituting one of the "most important indictments" made by the ICTY.
-On 18 May 2002, he surrendered to the authorities of Bosnia and Herzegovina and was transferred into ICTY custody the same day.
-He made his first appearance before the court on 24 May, when he entered pleas of not guilty to all five counts under the indictment.
-On 7 April 2006, the ICTY appeals chamber decided to transfer the prosecution of Knežević and his Omarska co-accused Željko Mejakić, Dušan Fuštar and Momčilo Gruban to the Court of BiH so that the men could be tried in the country where the alleged offences had occurred.
-On the same day, Peter Kidd, the prosecutor of Bosnia and Herzegovina, issued an indictment charging Knežević, Mejakić, Fuštar and Gruban with crimes against humanity, which was confirmed a week later.
-All four accused pleaded not guilty on 28 July.
-On 20 December 2006 the trial began, but the court separated Fuštar from the case on 17 April 2008 as he wished to enter into a plea agreement.
-The trial of Knežević, Mejakić and Gruban continued and the court rendered its first instance verdict on 30 May 2008.
-It found all three guilty of crimes against humanity and sentenced Knežević to imprisonment for 31 years.
-On 16 July 2009, the appellate division of the Court of BiH affirmed his conviction and sentence.
+Knežević was indicted by the International Criminal Tribunal for the former Yugoslavia (ICTY) in February 1995, as part of one of the "most important indictments" made by the ICTY.
+On 18 May 2002, he surrendered to the authorities of Bosnia and Herzegovina and was transferred into ICTY custody.
+He entered pleas of not guilty to all counts under both the Omarska and Keraterm indictments.
+In April 2006, the ICTY referral chamber decided to transfer the prosecution of Knežević and his co-accused Željko Mejakić, Dušan Fuštar and Momčilo Gruban to the Court of BiH as part of the process of the ICTY concluding its mandate.
+They were then indicted with crimes against humanity by the prosecutor of Bosnia and Herzegovina and entered not guilty pleas.
+Their trial began in December 2006, and the court separated Fuštar from the case in April 2008 under a plea agreement.
+On 30 May 2008 the court found Knežević and his remaining co-accused guilty of crimes against humanity, including participating in a joint criminal enterprise directed at “forcefully removing, detaining, and harassing the non-Serb population” of Prijedor.
+Knežević was convicted of direct involvement in killings, tortures and other inhumane acts committed in both camps, and was sentenced to long-term imprisonment for 31 years.
+The court worked under the assumption that Knežević's motive for his crimes was that he was trying to find information about the individual who had killed his brother during the war, and found that his responsibility for the crimes he committed was not diminished as he wished to commit the crimes “in an extremely cruel way.”
+His conviction and sentence were upheld on appeal.

-Early life and career
+Early life and work

-Dušan Knežević was born on 17 June 1967 in the village of Orlovći near Prijedor, SR Bosnia and Herzegovina, Yugoslavia, He is of Bosnian Serb ethnicity, and prior to the Bosnian War he was working as a waiter.
+Dušan Knežević was born on 17 June 1967 in the village of Orlovći near Prijedor, SR Bosnia and Herzegovina, Yugoslavia.
+He is of Bosnian Serb ethnicity, and prior to the Bosnian War he was working as a waiter.